tardis-sn/tardis/docs/physics/montecarlo/propagation.rst

     images/expansion_animation.gif
     :width: 500

-Propagation in a spherical domain
+Propagation in a Spherical Domain
 =================================

 Once the initial packet properties are assigned, the propagation process